Ask Gordon

 Prognosis has to do with patient characteristics that are associated with outcomes of interest.
 For instance, older age, severe disease, and lower socioeconomic status are all typically associated with prognosis.
 Patients are often interested in their prognosis: how quickly will I recover from this injury? with my new cancer diagnosis, how long do I have to live.

 The issue of baseline risk in the context of guidelines is a particular application of prognostic information.
-Given that relative effects are almost always similar across prognostic categories (and thus baseline risk) absolute treatment effects will be greater in the old than the young, those more severely versus less severely diseased, and those who are poorer than richer.
-Thus, given the same adverse effects and burden, the patients with poorer prognosis will have larger treatment effects than those with better prognosis.
+Given that relative effects are almost always similar across prognostic categories (and thus across baseline risk) absolute treatment effects will be greater in the old than the young, those more severely versus less severely diseased, and those who are poorer than richer.
+That is, patients with poorer prognosis will have larger treatment effects than those with better prognosis.
 Given the resultant greater net benefit, we are more likely to recommend treatment to the older, sicker, and poorer.

-To your question: Should the consideration of baseline risk form an independent prognostic question, or is it a subsidiary issue in each PICO that all guidelines should consider (even if the guideline does not focus on prognosis)?
+Should the consideration of baseline risk form an independent prognostic question for a guideline, or is it a subsidiary issue in each PICO that all guidelines should consider (even if the guideline does not focus on prognosis)?
 The answer is yes: all guideline panels should bear in mind issues of baseline risk (that is, issues of prognosis) and it is thus a potential independent prognostic question in each guideline recommendation.
 And yes, baseline risk/prognosis is a subsidiary or secondary issue that all guidelines consider even if their focus is not on prognosis.